Evaluation of Blood Vessel Segmentation Methods on Hard-to-Detect Vascular Structures: Methodology

 The respective recall metric can be defined as

-The LSRecall quantifies how successful the algorithm was at identifying challenging blood vessel pixels.
-Notice that $G_t$ can be small.
-Thus, large changes in LSRecall might have respective insignificant changes on the traditional recall metric.
-The threshold $t$ can be set to a specific value to quantify if a segmentation method is identifying pre-defined challenging regions or a family of LSRecall values can be calculated using different values of $t$.
-When $t=1$ the LSRecall becomes the usual recall metric.
+The LSRecall quantifies how successful the algorithm is at identifying challenging blood vessel pixels.
+Because $G_t$ may contain a limited number of pixels, significant fluctuations in LSRecall might result in only negligible changes to the overall recall metric.
+The threshold $t$ can be set to a specific value to quantify if a segmentation method is identifying pre-defined challenging regions or a LSRecall curve can be calculated using different values of $t$.

-It is relevant to point out that, similarly to the usual recall metric, the LSRecall quantifies one aspect of an algorithm's performance related to false negatives.
-Other metrics can be used to quantify the amount of false positives in the result.
+To derive a single evaluation score independent of $t$, we propose a summary metric inspired by the standard practice in object detection of averaging Precision across multiple Intersection over Union (IoU) thresholds~\cite{lin2014microsoft}.
+The mean LSRecall, represented as mLSR, can be defined as the mean LSRecall for different $t$.
+Specifically, given a set of thresholds $T=\{t_b, t_b+0.01,t_b+0.02,\dots,t_f-0.01, t_f\}$, the respective $\mathrm{LSRecall}_t$ values are calculated for each threshold. $t_b$ can be automatically found as the smallest LVS value in a sample, ensuring that there are valid pixels for calculating the LSRecall. $t_f$ sets the largest LVS value to be considered in the calculation, it is defined as the maximum threshold at which LSRecall deviates from standard recall, marking the upper limit of salience for which segmentation remains challenging.
+The $\mathrm{mLSR}$ is then calculated as the mean of the $\mathrm{LSRecall}_t$ values for $t\in T$, that is,